Lynn is a mother of two always looking to save a few dollars and constantly researching new ways to improve her and her families lifestyle.

 What are the rules?
 Well, this is up to you, but the idea is to cut all spending except for necessities.

 When I first heard about this little nugget, I was intrigued but doubtful.
 I convinced my sister to do it with me; this way if I needed to complain I had someone to tell me to suck it up.

 We started off choosing a no-spend week (baby steps).

 It's not as if a perfect storm is coming, but a little preparation is needed.
 You will want to try and save as much as you can.
 This means spend as little as possible on groceries and pay only necessary expenses.

-Gas is a need; you do have to get to work and if you're not in walking distance than your in trouble.
+- Fill up Your Gas Tank: Gas is a necessity; you do have to get to work and if you're not in walking distance than your in trouble.

 Break the News to Your Family

 This could possibly be the hardest part.
 I explained to my children that there would be no extra spending.
-To be honest their faces did drop.
-My daughter who is sixteen was the most shocked.
-I think it went something like
+To be honest, their faces did drop.
+My daughter who is 16 was the most shocked.
+I think it went something like:

 "Really, how am I supposed to go a week without going out with my friends, do you hate me?"